lobstrio/shadow-useragent/README.md

 This is a python3 wrapper of this free and unlimited API : <http://51.158.74.109/useragents/?format=json>
 This api displays usergants that we collect from user of our website (<https://en.lobstr.io>) and other websites from our partners
 This technique will let you  enjoy the most recent and most commonly used useragents in the world !
+**Feel free to reach out by email and make pull request if you need features.**

 Features